TL;DR

 Understanding the different levels of cover is crucial for ensuring you are not only legal but also adequately protected.

 Choosing the right level of cover is a balance of cost and risk.
-An expert broker like WeCovr, with its high customer satisfaction ratings, can help you compare quotes from a wide panel of UK insurers to find the best policy for your needs and budget.
+An expert broker like WeCovr, with its high customer satisfaction ratings, can help you compare quotes from a wide panel of UK insurers to find a strong fit for your needs and budget.

 | Cover Type | What It Covers | Who It's For |